 This is the third part of a four part online course.
 It’s free and if you would like to know more go to the top of this page and click on the Gardening Basics tab.
-Or you can get the first and second parts of this course here: Beginning Gardener (part 1) and Beginning Gardener (part 2) The links in this post and part 1 and part 2 are up to date.
-Follow along in these posts and I will get you started with a solid gardening foundation.
+Or you can get the first and second parts of this course here: Beginning Gardener (part 1) and Beginning Gardener (part 2) Follow along in these articles and I will get you started with a solid gardening foundation.

-What are you growing?
-Will the answers to the questions from part 1 and part 2 support it?
+What are you interested in growing?
+Will the answers to the questions from part 1 and part 2 of this online series support it?
 Your county extension office will have suggestions for varieties of plants as will the agriculture departments of local Universities.
 In the planning phase, web searches can be your best friend!

 What should you NOT grow?
 Invasive plants can be beautiful in one zone and a nightmare in another.
 Before you plant a perennial make sure you know what you’re getting into.
 An example is heavenly bamboo (nandina domestica, pictured above.)
 This is in most people’s yards down here and it shouldn’t be.
 It’s considered invasive in South Texas and I am already having problems with it spreading.
 I will be removing our pair (that came with our home) soon.
 Other common examples of garden bullies are: mint, burdock and Bermuda grass.
 These can be very aggressive and so hard to remove/keep out of beds once they have outgrown their space.
 There are a lot of plants that are commonly planted here that are invasive.
 If you live in Texas check this site out: http://www.texasinvasives.org/plant_database/detail.php?symbol=CYDA Plants that send out runners need barriers, others reseed heavily and still others have roots that can come back from very, very small pieces left in the soil.
 Understand the kind of work involved in keeping your choice of plants contained (or removing it) if it does breach your barriers or outpace your attempts to slow it down.
 Look up your state’s invasive plant list and make sure you keep those species out of your life.
 Here is the National Invasive Species Information Center: http://www.invasivespeciesinfo.gov/index.shtml